rockettheme/docs/Docs/joomla/templates/spectral/comingsoon.md

 ![][comingsoon]

 Spectral introduces a **Coming Soon** page which allows you to display a stylish page indicating that your site is either being worked on or under construction.
-This page includes a countdown timer, your logo, and an area for text you can use to share any information you'd like to about the pending release.
+This page includes a countdown timer, your logo, and an area for text you can use to share any information you would like to about the pending release.

 You can also have users subscribe to a newsletter should you wish to email them and let them know when the site is up, as well as keep in touch to share regular updates and information.